PacoVu/engagevoice-sdk-wrapper-node/README.md

 ----
 ## Add Engage Voice SDK Wrapper to a Node JS project
 1. Download the EngageVoice SDK Wrapper for Node JS.
-2. Unzip and copy the whole `engagevoice` folder to your project folder.
+2. Unzip and copy the whole `engagevoice-sdk-wrapper-node` folder to your project folder.

 *OR*